Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact this region: The Rivergums Baldivis.
-Other notable projects include Rockingham General Hospital Expansion Stage 2, Seaside Estate Madora Bay, and Secret Harbour Beachfront Development.
-Relevant details are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the region.
+Key projects include The Rivergums Baldivis, Rockingham General Hospital Expansion Stage 2, Seaside Estate Madora Bay, and Secret Harbour Beachfront Development.
+Details about projects of most relevance are provided below.

 Professional plan users can use the search below to filter and access additional projects.